Version: Unity 6.2 (6000.2)

 See in Glossary

-and components specific to that scene, and any assets that are only referenced by that single scene.
+and components specific to that scene.

 Shared asset grouping